 2. Go Underground and See the Basilica Cistern

-As we may have mentioned, the rain can be a little bit of an issue in November.
+As we may have mentioned, the precipitation and snowfall can be a little bit of an issue in November.
 However, one of the best things to see in the city is actually deep underground, making this the perfect place to take refuge from the tropical rains.

 The Basilica Cistern is a huge, underground cistern that was originally built as a water filtration system during Justinian I’s reign in the early 6th century.